vhande/Fortune-Teller-App/README.md

 # About the Project

 A frontend game app to find your future husband/wife.
+You can test it [here](https://my-fortune-teller.netlify.app).

 # What you can do: